x3omdax/PenBox/README.md

 # PenBox
-A tool that has all the tools , penetration tester's repo our hope is in the last version we will have evry script that a hacker needs :)
+A Penetration Testing Framework , The Hacker's Repo our hope is in the last version we will have evry script that a hacker needs :)
 #THIS TOOL IS ONLY FOR EDUCATIONAL PURPOSES ONLY
 # Requirements